jjayjack/CSS-animations/README.md

     width <= 900px

 2. Start with CSS for mobile screen then expand design to larger screens - min-width set for larger screen sizes.
+Overlapping sizes must be smaller then larger as first statement will take precident.

     Focus to pinpoint what are the _fundamental_ components of the application.